 Every now and then a TV network will knock back a proposal, only to see it get picked up and become a success elsewhere.
 One of those programs was a World War II drama called The Sullivans.

 The concept had been offered by Crawford Productions to the Seven Network, which declined to pick it up.
 With the era of adults-only soaps Number 96 and The Box coming to a close, the Nine Network approached Crawfords in 1976 to devise a new family series.
-Hence the original idea was dusted off and put forward to the network.
+Hence the original idea that Seven rejected was dusted off and put forward to Nine.

 Nine were so enthusiastic about the concept they commissioned a 13-week series without requesting a pilot.
 What followed was months of meticulous research by producers, seeking to collect as many genuine items from the 1930s to be used as props.
 “It has been a fascinating job,” said designer Nick Rossendale to TV Week.
 “I have been through all the country towns just stopping at any likely looking places.
 It is amazing what a bit of research and looking around will dig up.”